 Alternative Names: St Brides bay.

-Type of Dive: Shallow shore dive in a small cove with a shingle and pebble beach also good for snorkelling.
+Type of Dive: St Brides Haven is a shallow shore dive in a small cove with a shingle and pebble beach also good for snorkelling.

 Suggested experience: Novice in good conditions.